Click to return to the H. Rider Haggard homepage

 Later British Longmans printings of ERIC BRIGHTEYES contain a Bibliographic Note that states that the novel was first published in April 1891, not May 13.

-Toronto-based William Bryce also includes Speed’s illustrations for its 1891 Canadian first edition.
+Toronto-based William Bryce also included Speed’s illustrations for its 1891 Canadian first edition.

 In 1891 Heinemann and Balestier, Leipzig, published an edition for their English Library series.